jhchein/AISearch-ImageAnalysisSkill/README.md

 - **Authentication:**
   - The Azure Function App uses its **system-assigned Managed Identity** to authenticate with Azure AI Vision services.
-  - Currently, the Azure AI Search indexer authenticates to the Function App via the Function Key.
-Implementing Managed Identity for this interaction is a planned future enhancement.

 - **Environment Variables:**
   - Ensure all required variables are set in your `.env` file and Azure Function App settings.